-We talk about water damage a lot on this blog, but for good reason!
+We talk about water damage a lot on this blog but for a good reason!
 According to waterdamagedefense.com, 14,000 people in the U.S. experience water damage at home or work every single day.
-In addition, nearly all of us will experience some kind of water damage in our basement sometime in our life.
+In addition, nearly all of us will experience some kind of water damage in our basement sometime in our lives.
 Here are some other quick stats:

-Drooping walls or ceilings.
-This goes along with the stained walls or ceilings, but is much clear evidence of a problem.
-Saturated drywall or ceiling materials become very heavy from the added weight of water is soaked into the surfaces.
+- Drooping walls or ceilings.
+This goes along with the stained walls or ceilings but is much clear evidence of a problem.
+Saturated drywall or ceiling materials become very heavy from the added weight of water that is soaked into the surfaces.
 Eventually, the drywall or ceiling will begin to buckle, droop, or become deformed by the weight.
-In drastic water damage situations, walls or ceilings this wet actually post a safety hazard because they could fall or collapse.
+In drastic water damage situations, walls or ceilings, this wet actually poses a safety hazard because they could fall or collapse.

 - Visible mold.
 This is an absolute indicator of a water problem; mold does not grow without some help from a moisture source.
 In the Georgia heat, mold can grow year-round.
 It’s also important to realize that if you see mold growth in one area of your home, those mold spores are likely already airborne and can make their way into other nooks and crannies.
 Even a small, discolored spot on a beam could be more than dirt – it could be mold.
 If you suspect mold growth, it’s simple to call in a professional to test it.